1 nm process: Research and technology demos

-In 2012 a single atom transistor was fabricated using a phosphorus atom bound to a silicon surface (between two significantly larger electrodes).
+In 2012, a single-atom transistor was fabricated using a phosphorus atom bound to a silicon surface (between two significantly larger electrodes).
 This transistor could be said to be a 180 pm transistor (the Van der Waals radius of a phosphorus atom); though its covalent radius bound to silicon is likely smaller.
 Making transistors smaller than this will require either using elements with smaller atomic radii, or using subatomic particles—like electrons or protons—as functional transistors.

-In 2018, researchers at Karlsruhe Institute of Technology created a transistor with a working single atom gate.
+In 2018, researchers at the Karlsruhe Institute of Technology created a transistor with a working single atom gate.

-In July 2024, a team led by Director Jo Moon-Ho at the Center for Van der Waals Quantum Solids within the Institute for Basic Science (IBS) in Korea developed a method for the epitaxial growth of one-dimensional (1D) metallic materials with widths under 1 nm on silicon substrates.
+In July 2024, a team led by Director Jo Moon-Ho at the Center for Van der Waals Quantum Solids within the Institute for Basic Science (IBS) in South Korea developed a method for the epitaxial growth of one-dimensional (1D) metallic materials with widths under 1 nm on silicon substrates.
 This process was used to construct a new structure for two-dimensional (2D) semiconductor logic circuits, employing these 1D metals as gate electrodes.
-The International Roadmap for Devices and Systems (IRDS) by the IEEE projects that semiconductor node technology may reach around 0.5 nm by 2037, with transistor gate lengths of approximately 12 nm.
+The IRDS by the IEEE projects that semiconductor node technology may reach around 0.5 nm by 2037, with transistor gate lengths of approximately 12 nm.
 However, the IBS research team demonstrated that the channel width modulated by the electric field from the 1D MTB gate could be as small as 3.9 nm, surpassing these projections.

-In April 2025, a team at Fudan University led by professors Wenzhong Bao and Peng Zhou announced that they had successfully created a 1nm RISC-V chip using two-dimensional semiconductors.
+In April 2025, a team at Fudan University led by professors Wenzhong Bao and Peng Zhou announced that they had successfully created a 1 nm 32-bit RISC-V chip using 2D semiconductor materials.

+In June 2026, IBM unveiled the world's first technology capable of a sub-1-nm process.